Recycling: A Natural Habit For Viaventure

 We have won awards for our corporate and social responsibility, and since our founding in 2001, environmental responsibility has been interwoven into our day-to-day practices.
 Reducing our and our guests’ carbon footprints became a core value for our company long before news videos showed rivers of plastic waste drifting through open seas.

 Instead of adding to paper and plastic waste, we use traditional water glasses, coffee mugs, plates, and utensils for in-office consumption, washing them afterward and to be used again and again.
+You too can reduce your carbon footprint when you work with CarbonClick.

 Our waste-reducing practices include providing guests with reusable water bottles instead of plastic ones, and refilling them with fresh, purified water throughout their journeys.
 Our operations in the field and in the office are refreshingly free of Styrofoam, one of the harshest materials on the environment.
 And we urge our suppliers, drivers, and guides to follow similar practices.